vivekcoh/scripts/doc/OneHelios/README.md

 s3cmd --host=$S3_HOST --access_key=$S3_ACCESS_KEY --secret_key=$S3_SECRET_KEY ls s3://$S3_BUCKET --no-check-certificate
 ```

-Note that at this point the bucket is empty, so no items will be returned, but if no error is shown, then access is working.
+`Note`: if this is your first test, the bucket will be empty, so no items will be returned, but if no error is shown, then access is working.

 ### Run a Test Backup